Page Reviewed / Updated - Feb. 2016

-SeniorCare is a state pharmaceutical assistance program for elderly Wisconsin residents.
+SeniorCare is a state-run pharmaceutical assistance program for elderly Wisconsin residents.
 There are 4 levels to the program with varying benefits and eligibility requirements for each level.
-The program requires a small annual fee and provides assistance with the prescription costs by offering medications for very low co-payment amounts.
+To participant, seniors must pay a small annual fee.
+SeniorCare provides assistance with prescription drug costs by offering medications for very low co-payment amounts for seniors.
 Unlike most state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.

 To be eligible for this program, seniors must meet the following criteria:

 |Level 1 (<160% FPL)||Up to $19,008||Up to $25,632|

 |Level 2a (160% - 200% FPL)||$19,009 - $23,760||$25,633 - $32,040|

 |Level 2b (200% - 240% FPL)||$23,761 - $28,512||$32,041 - $38,448|

 To participate in Wisconsin's SeniorCare Rx program there is a flat annual fee of $30 per individual.
 The same fee amount applies regardless of the level of assistance for which the applicant qualifies.
 Some levels have an annual deductible.
 Once participants have spent more than their deductible amount in out-of-pocket drug costs in a calendar year, they benefit from the following table of drug co-pays: